clarklindeveloper/notes/react - udemy - maximilian schwarzmuller - the complete guide.md

   <div class="App"><Blog/></div>
 </BrowserRouter>
 ```
+## Setting Up and Rendering Routes
-- the file with dynamic content that will be loaded must
+- the file that will hold dynamic content must
 ```
 import { Route } from 'react-router-dom';
 ```